DanielBMarkham/Info-Ops/manuscript/chapter18.md

 If you don't know what you are doing, if you lose track of the goal and instead focus on the people or technology, you'll end up pulling out each persons work pattern tasks and stuffing a backlog full of it.
 Then, when somebody tells you the backlog is for goals only, it doesn't make any sense.
 How can we get the database done if we don't have database things on the backlog?

 But that's not the way it's supposed to work.
-What's supposed to happen is that you have a goal/test to meet, and then anybody involves adapts their work pattern to reach that goal.
+What's supposed to happen is that you have a goal/test to meet, and then anybody involved adapts their work pattern to reach that goal.
 If they don't understand how to do that?
 Then we need to train them.
 They have been misled, probably by other trainers.

 Over time, all of the jobs that are necessary get done, but they get done in increments as the target system begins to exhibit more and more new behaviors.
 Nothing goes away.
 All of that cool engineering you learned in school is still applicable.
 Every role or layer just isn't the center of its own little universe.
 You just need to look at things the right way, instead of the wrong way.
 Don't let your natural inclination to become an expert in one area get in the way of the team staying laser-focused on goals and tests.